Identify ways to derive attributes and extend the sequence diagram to support Data access

 The initial sequence diagram for the Purchase Seats use case:

-Operation returns
+Operation Returns

 The same logic applies to operation returns.
 Does the responding object own this data?
 If it does not own the data, then where does the object get it?
 Does the object derive the data using another of its own operations?
 Does the object have to look up the value using other objects?
 Update the sequence diagram to add the object(s) that own the data and show how the original object obtained the data.

-An example of expanding a sequence diagram for a return
+An example of expanding a Sequence Diagram for a return

 Using the course project as an example, when a customer wants to buy show seats, he or she must provide a price type for each seat in order for the system to know which price to charge, that is, adult, student, senior citizen, or child.
 For instance, I could buy four tickets, two for adults and two for children: